Ordering from India

 Advice for Non-Hindus

 Funeral traditions vary by region and religion.
-Sending flowers for funerals is the norm for Christians but not Hindus, you may have to wait for a day or two and send flowers only when the cremation has taken place.
+Sending flowers for funerals, whilst not the norm for Hindus, is appropriate for Christians.
+As it has traditionally been a Christian country in recent history, most Irish people follow this tradition.
+Flowers are usually sent one or two days after the cremation has taken place.

 Festive & Public holidays